Soldiers of Love

 Theodore Remus Lupin had grown up to be a strong boy.
 He was now a strong Auror, though not as absorbed in his work as his godfather, our Uncle Harry.
 Teddy hadn't let it affect him, the fact that his parents, Remus and Tonks, had died before he'd known them.
 Uncle Harry and his Grandma Andromeda had raised Teddy well.
 Teddy had always been a charmer.

 He'd charmed the heart right out of Lily.
 Even at a young age, Lily had always known that Teddy was number one in her heart.
 When Lily wanted to be picked up, she called out for "Taddie."
 When she needed a playmate, she asked where Teddy was.
 When something made her sad, she cried on Teddy's shoulder.
-It was a sibling relationship and yet it wasn't.
+It was a sibling relationship, and yet it wasn't.
 There was something that…bonded these two together.

 For a moment, it appeared as though the bond had been broken when Teddy dated my sister, Victoire.
 But they didn't last long.
 Teddy was a prince and Victoire was a fleeting fay.
-Passion united them but it also broke them.
+Passion united them, but it also broke them.
 They clashed much too often to work.
 They could never work things out.
 But one thing that Teddy worked out was that he needed a princess.

 Lily had always been his princess, though.

 When Lily was fifteen, she made her move on Teddy.
 She figured he needed to know of her real feelings by then, so she put herself out there, regardless of whether he returned her feelings.
 It was torture for her, while he recovered from the shock and mulled over the situation.
-But finally, in her last year of school, Teddy admitted he felt the same way and they've been going strong ever since.
+But finally, in her last year of school, Teddy admitted he felt the same way, and they've been going strong ever since.

 Oh, James and Al put Teddy through the ringer.
-They had to; Lily was the baby sister.
+They had to; Lily was their baby sister.
 But they approved of him.
 He was the only one of Lily's boyfriends they've ever approved of, and I hope for Teddy's sake that that doesn't change.
 Because when Lily tells Teddy and the others the surprise she and the last Lupin are expecting now, four years later, and Teddy has been too timid to put a ring on her finger…

 Oh, yeah.
 The fireworks are going to be hilarious.
 I don't think even Sirius will be joking when he learns about his surrogate daughter's, ehm, "plumpness."